slviajero/tinybasic/MANUAL.md

 The variables @O, @I, @C, and @A can be used for byte I/O on any stream.

-The array @t() is the real time clock array.
+The array @T() is the real time clock array. @T$ is a string containing date and time.
 See the hardware drivers section for more information.

 ## Apple 1 language set